ISVPlaybook/isvplaybook.github.io/_docs/Marketplace/marketplace-offers.md

 - **Landing page** - The landing page is the account configration page for customers after they purchase the offer.
 The landing page is a web page that is hosted by the publisher and is used to configure the customer's account.
 The landing page is a mandatory requirement for SaaS offers.
 This page should display the information about the purchase and request activation of the offer.

 - **Single sign-on (SSO)** - The landing page is required to have multi-tenant single sign-on (SSO) integration with Microsoft Entra ID (formerly Azure Active Directory) for customer authentication.
+The user authentication used by the SaaS solution can be anything.

 - **API integration** - The offer should have API integration with the Azure Marketplace for transacting the offer.
 The API integration is used to manage the offer lifecycle, including the customer's purchase, subscription, and billing.
 Marketplace fulfillment APIs and the Billing APIs are used to manage the offer lifecycle and billing, respectively.